Engineering Advancement Association of Japan(ENAA)

 Process Plant Model Form

-The Model Form for Process Plant Construction is the core of ENAA's series of model forms and since its first edition, it has been highly acclaimed by the industry and used extensively for international projects related to construction of process plants.
+The Model Form for Process Plant Construction is the core of ENAA's series of Model Forms, and since its first edition, it has been highly acclaimed by the industry and used extensively for international projects related to construction of process plants.
 With some modifications, it has also been used as the General Conditions of Contract for the World Bank's Standard Bidding Documents "Supply and Installation of Plant and Equipment".

 Contents - Process Model Form - 2010 Edition: